 The game has a variety of in-game purchases that can be used to either unlock new characters, purchase cosmetic items, or buy loot-boxes (referred to as packs).

 - Paying individually for certain operators using real-world money

 - Buying operators as a set using real-world money

 The game has a lot of operators which make it tempting for players to spend real-world money however it should be noted that any character in the game can be unlocked using earned in-game currency.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Tom Clancy's Rainbow Six Seige or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Tom Clancy's Rainbow Six Seige in how they play or their theme.
 These are good alternative games to Tom Clancy's Rainbow Six Seige, or are a younger rated alternative for players not ready for PEGI 18 or ESRB MATURE 17+ games.